disastrid/instruments_lab/docs/_posts/2026-02-25-make-the-band-april-2026.markdown

 ___

 The workshop's activities alternate between doing and showing — short bursts of collective making followed by moments of reflection and presentation.
-Below, a rough outline.
+Each day runs from 9:30 to 17:00 — though afternoons may linger.

 <div align="center">